jpiversen/inf112_group_project/docs/index.md

 SpeedPU (1-3) - Speeds up player moment for a period of time.
 1 is shortest and 3 is the longest.

+The selected locations and item types per map are then passed onto the Model class which used a Strategy Design Pattern to carry out the power up effect per item type that the player interacted with.
+We wanted the power-ups offered in game to be varied and exciting, we think we achieved that and hope that the player finds the randomization exciting and fun to play with!